VivOwoH/PaperMind-AI-Research-Assistant/README.md

 ### Prerequisites

 #### Database (PostgreSQL)
-- Ensure you have postgresql installed with the correct database and user credential configuration
+- Ensure you have postgresql(14.3)installed with the correct database and user credential configuration
 - Ensure the postgresql server is running on your device

 #### SpringBoot Application
-- Ensure you have Java installed
+- Ensure you have Java(Java 17) installed

 #### React framework
-- Ensure you have Node.js installed
+- Ensure you have Node.js(v20.10.0) installed

 #### API keys
 - **Google AI Studio API**